 December is here!
 How did this happen?
 I had so many holiday-related posts planned for you: gift guides, advent calendar ideas, Thanksgiving recipes and stories.
 But then I had a deadline to meet (the document I’ve been working on is acting like a boomerang – I think I’m done and then it magically re-appears in my inbox a day later with another round of changes), the kids got sick (not at the same time, of course), we went on a short Thanksgiving getaway to Florida (oh how I love these Florida beaches!), and boom, December 1st!
 Ah well.
 That’s (my) life.
 So I’m going to change the topic to something completely non-Christmas related.
-To the List app and a very special list I’ve been working on for a couple of weeks: 99 things I want to do before I move back to Germany!
+To a very special list I’ve been working on for a couple of weeks: 99 things I want to do before I move back to Germany!

 To answer the most important question first and very officially:

 YES, we are planning to move back to Germany in the summer of 2016!

 Which means I have about 7-8 months left to check all the things I always wanted to do off my bucket list.
 Curious?
 Here it is:

 99 Things I Want to Do Before I Move Back to Germany – A Bucket List

 Watch a college football game – Roll Tide!
 Have a latte at Brash Coffee in Atlanta.
 Go Zip-lining.

 - Binge watch all seasons of “The Good Wife”

 Stock up on craft supplies.
 Michael’s, Hobby Lobby and Jo Ann’s – here I come!